Whats a 1099: Everything You Need to Know

 If you forget to report 1099, the IRS will send you a computer-generated letter billing you for the taxes.

-Even if you don't receive a Form 1099 you expect, you don't need to ask for it, just report the amount of income on your tax return and IRS computers will have no problem with that.
+Even if you don't receive a Form 1099 you expect, you don't need to ask for it, just report the amount of income on your tax return and the IRS will have no problem with that.

-The Key to Forms 1099 is IRS's matching.
+The Key to Form 1099 Is Matching

-Every Form 1099 includes the payer's employer identification number and the payee's Social Security number and the IRS matches Forms 1099 with the payee's tax return.
+Every Form 1099 includes the payer's employer identification number and the payee's Social Security number, and the IRS matches Forms 1099 with the payee's tax return.